 As a student, having an assignment is a common scenario in most coursework.
 Ample research is paramount for you to succeed in writing unique and high-end homework.
 You need to consult various sources such as books, journals, reports, and websites, among others.
 Copying work or ideas that belong to someone else and using it as your own is known as plagiarism and it is one of the worst fraud cases in education and research writing.
 Therefore, when getting information from another person’s work, paraphrase or quote some parts of the content and indicate the ownership of the information; this is called referencing.
 There are various ways of referencing and your instructor will always indicate the one you should use.

 All referencing styles have two elements: an in-text marker indicating another person’s ownership of that specific concept, idea or text and a reference list comprising of all details of the citations of the sources used in the document.
 Whether you opt to do your homework by yourself or seek online assignment help from Sampleassignment, you should be conversant with the following book referencing styles

 You will probably encounter all these referencing styles in your education.
-Practise on how to use them in your homework.
-If stranded, ask for online assignment help from academic experts in Sampleassignment.
+Practice how to use them in your homework.
+If stranded, ask for online assignment help from academic experts in SampleAssignment.